 - Select “Confirm Your Enrollment” found on the toolbar at the top of the page

 - Complete the required sections

 - Submit your request

 The request will be sent straight to the university and will be completed by the Service Centre.
 Processing by the lender takes up to 12 business days and it is the student’s responsibility to verify with the lender that the updated information has been received.

 Repaying Your Student Loan

 If you’ve received a student loan in the past, contact your provincial student loan office if you plan to return to school in the fall.
 Otherwise, your student loan will enter repayment.

 Repayment is when you begin paying back your student loan because you are no longer attending a post-secondary institution.
 This begins six months after you’ve left school.
 Payments will be automatically withdrawn from your bank account at the end of each month.

-If are returning to post-secondary institution and you have applied for a full-time loan for the fall/winter semester, your previous student loan will not enter repayment.
+If are returning to a post-secondary institution and you have applied for a full-time loan for the fall/winter semester, your previous student loan will not enter repayment.

 If you’re returning to full-time studies in the fall and are no longer receiving a student loan, you need to submit a Schedule 2 – Conformation of enrolment form.
-Otherwise your previous loan will enter repayment.
+Otherwise, your previous loan will enter repayment.
 A Schedule 2 verifies you are still a full-time student and can be requested on CanLearn.
 Processing may take up to 15 business days.
 Students should contact the National Student Loans Service Centre to verify that a Schedule 2 has been completed.